Tucson Knife Sharpening Service

 For example, I cook with mostly simple carbon steel knives and I only sharpen them about once a year (and truthfully they're sharpened for demo purposes in my knife making classes).
 The edges last a long time because the knives have good steel and heat treatment, I use wood and rubber cutting boards, I don't bang them aggressively during cutting, and I make sure I clean and store them safely so that the edges never make contact with any hard objects.

 Knives with softer steel may not last as long and will require more frequent touch-ups and sharpenings, but the maintenance is the most important part (maintenance tips here).
-Knives that improperly maintained will probably only last a week, regardless of what kind of knives they are.

 What do you do with full bolsters?